China's electric car drive, led by BYD, leaves global brands behind

 The biggest winner has been BYD 002594.SZ, which will use the Shanghai show to unveil a new hatchback electric vehicle (EV) for value-seeking buyers and a pricier EV styled as an SUV.

-BYD’s sales in China are up almost 69% this year, giving it an 11% share of the overall car market, more than Volkswagen VOWG_p.DE or Toyota 7203.T, according to an analysis of sales data.
+BYD’s sales in China are up almost 69% this year, giving it an 11% share of the overall car market, more than the Volkswagen VOWG_p.DE brand or the Toyota 7203.T brand, according to an analysis of sales data.

 "The stratification of this market into clear winners and losers is becoming clear," Bill Russo, founder of consultancy Automobility said in a note issued on Tuesday.
 "And there are very few winners and a whole lot of losers."